mheinzel/correct-optimisations/thesis-defence/slides.md

 ## Dead Binding Elimination (direct approach)
   - first, we attempt DBE in a single pass
-  - return result in *some* live context
+  - return result in its live context
-    - with thinning into original context `Γ`
+    - not known upfront, but should embed into original context `Γ`

   ```agda
     dbe : Expr σ Γ → Expr σ ⇑ Γ